-- 1. NCLEX pass rate for all first time test takers in the same calendar year will be at least 80%. - 2.
-At least 50% of graduates will have completed the clinical component of the program within 3 years of enrollment in the first nursing course.

-- A. >50% of graduates will be employed in a position requiring an RN license within six-twelve months after completing the Program. - B. > 50% of graduates enter a BSN program within six-twelve months after completing the Program.
+- 1. NCLEX pass rate for all first time test takers in the same calendar year will be at least 80%. - 2. - A. At least 65% of graduates will have completed the clinical component of the program within 6 semesters (3 years) of enrollment in the first nursing course. - B. At least 65% of advanced placement (LPNs) graduates will have completed the clinical component of the program within 5 semesters (2.5 years) of enrollment in the first nursing course - 3. - A. >85% of graduates will be employed in a position requiring an RN license within six-twelve months after completing the Program. - B. ≥ 85% of graduates enter a BSN program within six-twelve months after completing the Program.